 Password managers that auto-fill passwords keep track of which sites those passwords belong to.
 While it’s easy for a human to be tricked by fake login pages, password managers are not tricked in the same way.
 If you use a password manager (including the built-in password manager in your browser), and it refuses to auto-fill a password, you should hesitate and double check the site you’re on.
 Better yet, use randomly generated passwords so that you are forced to rely on auto-fill, and less likely to type your password into a fake login page.

-One way to determine if an email is a phishing attack is to check with the person who sent it via a different channel.
+One way to determine if an email is a phishing attack is to check via a different channel with the person who supposedly sent it.
 If the email was purportedly sent from your bank, don’t click on links in the email.
 Instead, call your bank or open your browser and type in the URL of your bank's website.
 Likewise, if your Uncle Boris sends you an email attachment, call him on the phone and ask if he sent you pictures of his kids before opening it.

 Some people expect to receive attachments from unknown persons.
 For example, journalists commonly receive documents from sources.
 But it can be difficult to verify that a Word document, Excel spreadsheet, or PDF file isn't malicious.

 In these cases, don't double-click the downloaded file.
 Instead, upload it to Google Drive or another online document reader.
 This will turn the document into an image or HTML, which almost certainly will prevent it from installing malware on your device.
 If you're comfortable with learning new software and willing to spend time setting up a new environment for reading mail or foreign documents, there are dedicated operating systems designed to limit the effect of malware.
 TAILS is a Linux-based operating system that deletes itself after you use it.
 Qubes is another Linux-based system that carefully separates applications so that they cannot interfere with each other, limiting the effect of any malware.
 Both are designed to work on laptop or desktop computers.